|Do You Know the Signs|

-Since I tend to suffer with a lot of dizzyness, vertigo, and inner-ear swelling/pain whenever the humidity rises or the weather is bad, I've been experimenting a bit with drinking less water to see if that would help me any.
-Prior to this I'd been drinking around a gallon a day, and that much water was making my ears swell and hurt pretty badly by the time I got to the last quart.
-Especially since I've been cutting down lately on caffeinated sodas.
+Prior to this experiment, I'd been drinking around a gallon of water a day, and that much water was making my ears swell and hurt pretty badly by the time I got to the last quart, especially since I've been cutting down lately on caffeinated sodas.

-So as far as the dizziness and fullness in my inner ears is concerned, drinking less water did help "initially", but if I cut down too much, it only made other things worse.
-Plus, the humidity itself, like today, if very high still causes my ears to swell, no matter how much less water I've drank.
+As far as the dizziness and fullness in my inner ears is concerned, drinking less water did help initially, but if I cut down too much, it only made other things worse.
+Plus, if the humidity is very high, it causes my ears to swell and hurt, no matter how much less water I've drank.

 So many folks believe those Induction headaches are caused by sugar and caffeine withdrawals that I wanted to see how much dehydration contributes to that.